top of page

 (Note: The City Council voted not to bring light rail into downtown Glendale in December 2017)

-The light rail debate had already been decided by majority vote when I arrived on council.
+The decision to bring light rail into down-town Glendale had already been decided by majority vote when I arrived on council.
 I questioned the long-term sustainability of the program and the value of its estimated costs.
 Light Rail into downtown Glendale was promoted as the catalyst for major downtown development.
-It may indeed help with downtown development, but the question I asked, "is the $1 billion+ price tag" worth it. (that's what the estimated cost including inflation to build it).
+It may indeed help with downtown development, but the question I asked, "is the $1 billion+ price tag" worth it. (that was the estimated cost, including inflation to build it).
 The decision to build a light rail in Glendale appeared to be more regionally driven than locally driven.
-We needed to consider what is the best transportation plan for Glendale.
+We needed to consider what was best for Glendale.

 Police and Fire